 Cy Young left a legacy as a pitcher that is unlikely to ever be matched.

-Young’s best season came in 1901 when he led in strikeouts, wins and ERA.
-It was the first year of the American League and he set the bar high, winning its Triple Crown.
+Young’s best season came in 1901 when he led in strikeouts (158), wins (33) and ERA (1.62).
+It was the first year of the American League and he set the bar high, winning its pitchingTriple Crown.

-The pitcher totaled three no-hitters throughout his time in the sport.
+On May 5, 1904, Young pitched the first perfect game of the 20th century, a day he considered to be his greatest in baseball.
+Young totaled three no-hitters throughout his career.
 He still holds the records for most career innings pitched with 7,356, games started with 815 and complete games with 749.
 He is the fourth all-time with 76 career shutouts.

 Young threw his first no-hitter on Sept.
 18, 1897.
 He did not walk a batter, but his team committed four errors.
 One was originally ruled a hit, but Cleveland’s third baseman sent a note to the press box after the eighth inning indicating that he had actually made an error, so the ruling on the field was changed.
 Young considered the game to be a one-hitter, despite a valiant effort from his teammate.

-Young led his league in victories on five occasions, in 1892, 1895, and from 1901 to 1903, and finished second two more times.
-In 1892 he reached a career-high in wins with 36.
+Young led his league in victories on five occasions: In 1892, 1895, and from 1901 to 1903.
+In 1892, he reached a career-high in wins with 36.
 He led the league in ERA twice with a 1.93 in 1892 and a 1.62 in 1901, and was second three times in the same category.